Monday 16 February 1942

 |The San Bernardino County California Sun Newspaper, February 16, 1942, gives instructions for building your very own Luftwaffe fighter.|

 Holocaust: Heinrich Himmler issues a decree regarding German objectives behind the lines in the East.
 He directs that "Polonized Germans" - ethnic Germans in Poland who are resistant to Germanization - be resettled in "Old Reich territory" to complete their "re-Germanization."
 Anyone who resists is to be sent to a concentration camp.
 Meanwhile, "German farmers, laborers, civil servants, merchants, and artisans" are to be resettled in former Poland in order to create "a living and deep-rooted bastion of German people."
 The ultimate aim is to replace the native population of Poland with a reliably "German" one and force the native population to become truly German.
-Ruthless measures are approved for this process, including confiscation of property, land, and assets.
+Ruthless measures are approved for this process, including the confiscation of property, land, and assets.

 |Newsweek magazine for 16 February 1942 highlights the growing use of female labor in wartime factories.|